hadimalik12/fdp-estimation/README.md

 # fdp-estimation

-This repository provides a proof-of-concept implementation of the black-box f-differential privacy (fDP) estimator as introduced in our forthcoming paper.
-(The paper will be made publicly available soon.)
+This repository provides a proof-of-concept implementation of the black-box f-differential privacy (fDP) estimato/auditor as introduced in our paper **General-Purpose $f$-DP Estimation and Auditing in a Black-Box Setting**.
+The arXiv version will be uploaded soon.

 ## Overview

-**f-Differential Privacy (fDP)** is a robust mathematical framework that quantifies privacy guarantees in data analysis.
-However, deriving privacy statements analytically can be challenging when dealing with complex or non-standard mechanisms.
-Our work introduces a general black-box approach for estimating the privacy function f.
-Instead of relying on explicit distributions or proofs, the estimator estimates privacy parameters by interacting with the mechanism as an oracle, observing only its inputs and outputs.
-Our estimator produces **uniformly consistent** estimate with **theoretical accuracy guarantee**.

-This repository demonstrates two implementations of the black-box estimator framework:
-1. A **k-Nearest Neighbor (kNN)** classifier-based estimator.
+Our project features two new f-DP estimators:

-2. A **Perturbed Likelihood Ratio(PRLR)** test-based estimator.
+1. A **Perturbed Likelihood Ratio (PRLR)** test-based estimator.

-Both estimators are demonstrated on well-known DP mechanisms such as the **Gaussian Mechanism** and the **Laplacian Mechanism**, allowing you to visualize and understand their **fDP privacy spectrums**.

-## Key Features

-- **Black-box Estimation:**
-  Requires minimal knowledge of the underlying distribution or code structure of the mechanism.
+2. A **Classifier-based** estimator (for example, kNN).

+Both these approaches can provide an estimate of the f-differential privacy curve.
+On top of these estimators, we offer an **auditor** that merges the above techniques to statistically test an $f$-DP statement with theoretical guarantees—allowing one to either reject or fail to reject a claim of $f$-DP based on both hypothesis testing theory and learning theory.

+This repository demonstrates the following:

+- **Black-box Estimation of $f$-DP:** Minimal prior knowledge of the algorithm under investigation.
-- **Classifier-based Framework:**
-  Provides flexibility to use different binary classification algorithms.
-In addition to kNN, other classifiers can be seamlessly integrated.
+- **Classifier-based Framework:** Flexibility to use different binary classification algorithms. (kNN is included, but others can be integrated.)
+- **PRLR-based Estimator:** An alternative approach rooted in likelihood ratio testing.
-- **Broad Applicability:**
-  Supports the evaluation of standard and complex DP mechanisms, helping to identify subtle bugs or test privacy properties.
+- **Broad Applicability:** Evaluation of standard and complex DP mechanisms (e.g., Gaussian, Laplacian) to expose subtle bugs or test privacy properties.
+- **Auditor for $f$-DP Violations:** Harnesses the strengths of both estimators and employs hypothesis testing theory/learning theory for robust auditing.
-- **Comprehensive Demonstrations:**
+- **Comprehensive Demonstrations:** Jupyter notebooks showcasing end-to-end usage on diverse mechanisms.
-  Includes a series of Jupyter notebooks that provide end-to-end demonstrations for privacy estimation on various tested algorithms.

 ## Getting Started

 ### Prerequisites

 - **Python Version:** Python 3.8+ is recommended.
 - **Required Libraries:** Install the following common data science and machine learning libraries:
   - `numpy`, `scipy`, `scikit-learn`, `matplotlib`
   - `torch` (for Neural Network-based classifiers)

 ### Running the Examples

 To explore the functionality of the estimators and learn how to run the code, navigate to the `notebooks` folder and execute the provided Jupyter notebooks.
 These examples demonstrate the interface of the estimators and their application to various mechanisms.

 ### Customization